Is a HELOC a good idea?

 Most lenders that offer home equity lines of credit will allow you to borrow up to 85% of your home’s appraised value.
 In other words, you can enjoy a fairly high borrowing limit if you qualify.

-So long as you’ve accrued enough equity in your home (more than 15% to 20%) and have good credit, you will likely be eligible for a HELOC, too.
+When is getting a HELOC a good idea?
+Generally, if you’ve accrued enough equity in your home (more than 15% to 20%) and have good credit, you will likely be eligible.
 Here are some of the notable benefits of a HELOC.

 HELOCs generally offer lower interest rates than home equity loans, personal loans, and credit cards.
 Getting a lower HELOC rate can save you thousands of dollars over the life of your loan.